 This level and intensity of the visibility into the full Flywheel will really be impactful for any business that aspires to grow and improve.

-How does custom report builder work?
+How does a custom report builder work?

 Currently, there are approximately 20+ data sources available to report on.
-The custom report builder provides a fairly powerful and streamlined workspace that allows the users to filter and visualize data in fantastic ways.
+The custom report builder provides a fairly powerful and streamlined workspace that allows users to filter and visualize data in fantastic ways.

 Let's jump onto the steps to know in-depth about building a report in the HubSpot tool using a custom report builder.

 Five steps to build a report in the custom report builder in HubSpot can be summarized: